 The department is committed to supporting young people in care to reach their full potential now and into the future.

 There are two programs available to support carers and young people over the age of 18.

-This payment will be available until the young person moves out of the family home, completes their qualification or turns 25 - whichever is sooner.
+For young people participating in secondary or tertiary studies, these payments may include the education grant and cease when the young person moves out of the family home, completes their qualification or turns 25 - whichever is sooner.